mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Collaboration tool: GitHub<a name="github"></a>

-Create your personal github account at www.github.com
+Create your personal GitHub account at www.github.com

 ## Write and Run python3 scripts in vscode<a name="vscode"></a>